-The Los Angeles port handles more than 178 million metric tonnes of cargo annually and has around 88,000 port drivers ready to move the cargo across the port and the entire state.
-Besides cargo handling, the port sees around 650,000 passengers annually using the facilities and boarding cruise ships.
+The Los Angeles port handles more than 178 million metric tonnes of cargo annually and has around 88,000 port drivers ready to move the cargo from the gangplank across the port and the entire state.
+Besides cargo handling, the port sees around 650,000 passengers annually using the facilities and boarding cruise ships with no idea of their rights.
 With such high human traffic and handling of complex equipment, the risk of accidents is quite high for injured workers at the Los Angeles harbor and port maritime law claims.
 Because of this, you may need a Port of Los Angeles personal injury lawyer sooner than later.

 Our best personal injury lawyer knows that harbor accidents are no joke.
 On January 16, 2022, news broke of an accident at the Port of Long Beach, which adjoins the port of Los Angeles and acts as a significant gateway for US-Asian trade.
 Law enforcement authorities reached the accident site at 3:45 pm for an investigation.

 The account of the incident suggested that a worker died from head trauma after getting hit by a moving vehicle.
 Still, there was no further information on the kind of vehicle, who was responsible, or how the accident occurred.
-Police are still investigating the maritime injury, as well as at least one personal injury lawyer.
+Police are still investigating the maritime injury and at least one personal injury lawyer.

 Another similar accident occurred at Los Angeles harbor on January 18, 2022, when a 4,500 lbs piece of metal fell from a forklift onto Edgar Ruiz (an employee), crushing him instantly near the cargo container ships.
 Brain injury accidents like this are pretty common with careless crane operators or defective equipment.
 Fortunately, injured dock workers receive coverage under the Harbor Workers’ Compensation Act.

-Working on a vessel as a crew member in the territorial waters, high seas, in a cruise ship accident.
+They are working on a vessel as a crew member in the territorial waters, high seas, and a cruise ship accident.
 Or it could be an employee handling equipment in the harbor, posing a dangerous threat to workers like offshore oil workers.
 To protect workers, the Longshore and Harbor Workers’ Compensation Act (LHWCA) covers all employees not covered by the Jones Act, the general maritime law, or traditional worker’s compensation laws.
 Employers must purchase insurance for all their workers working in the port or harbor according to Maritime law.

 Even minor safety violations in the harbor, port, or vessels undergoing ship repairs can lead to catastrophic injuries to your family members, affecting their livelihood and causing financial trouble.
 It even covers workers experiencing wrongful death in their working environment at container terminals.

-Each year, the LHWCA helps provide more than $747 million in compensation across 27,000 cases annually.
+The LHWCA annually helps provide more than $747 million in compensation across 27,000 cases.
 The act also places $2.8 billion in security as a guarantee to provide a continuing provision of benefits to the injured maritime workers.

-To qualify for the LHWCA, you must be working in navigable waters or close to them, such as the dock, terminal, oil rigs, piers, and more.
+To qualify for the LHWCA, you must work in navigable waters or close to them, such as the dock, terminal, oil rigs, piers, etc.